arinze-edeh/IT-Support-HomeLabs/06_TicketingSystem_Lab/README.md

 # 06 – Ticketing System Lab

 ## 📌 Overview
-Simulated real IT support tickets using GLPI / Jira / OTRS.
+- Simulated real-world IT support workflows using a ticketing system
+- Practiced creating, assigning, resolving, and closing support tickets
+- Focused on proper documentation and communication within a helpdesk environment
+- Demonstrated understanding of ticket lifecycle management used in enterprise IT teams
 ---

 ## 🛠️ Tools Used
-- GLPI
+- GLPI (Web-based ticketing system)
-- Browser
+- Web Browser
+- Windows 10 (Client VM)

 ---